 Chillennium is the largest student run game jam in the nation, and is soon to be the largest in the world.
 To do this we need your help!
 The Game Jam runs for 48 hours straight.
 There will be over 250 participants from across the nation coming into town for the event.
 Participants will be provided food, snacks, showers, and resting areas.
 In addition to participants, we will have industry professionals coming in to mentor throughout the Game Jam.

 To make all this work, we need your help.
-Click below for more information and contact us if you are interested in volunteering for Chillennium!
+Click below for more information and fill out this form if you are interested in volunteering for Chillennium!

 You must be able to commit a minimum of 2 shifts which are 4 hours each totaling 8 hours of volunteer service to the Game Jam.
 If you'd like to contribute more time towards the event, let us know!
 We are always happy to have a helping hand.